marosseleng/iv122/README.md

 # []()My portfolio for the IV122 class @ FI MU Brno

-There is a jar archive inside the `outputs` directory of the `gh-pages` branch.
+There is a jar archive inside the `iv122_outputs` directory of the `gh-pages` branch.
 That jar includes all the dependencies needed.

 ## &larr; Download the current JAR here